Tohono Oʼodham: History

-The relationship between the Oʼodham and Apache was especially strained after 1871 when 92 Oʼodham joined Mexicans and Anglo-Americans and killed an estimated 144 Apache in the Camp Grant massacre.
+The relationship between the O'odham and Apache was especially strained after 1871 when 92 O'odham joined 48 Mexicans and six Anglo-Americans and killed an estimated 144 Apache in the Camp Grant massacre.
 All but eight of the dead were women and children.
-The Oʼodham also captured 29 Apache children, whom they sold into slavery in Mexico.
-Conflict with European settlers encroaching on their lands eventually resulted in the Oʼodham and the Apache finding common interests.
+The O'odham also captured 29 Apache children, whom they sold into slavery in Mexico.
+Conflict with European settlers encroaching on their lands eventually led the O'odham and the Apache to find common interests.

-Little of early Oʼodham history is known.
+Little of early O'odham history is known.
 That recorded by Europeans reflects their biases.
-The first European exploration and recording of Oʼodham lands was made in the early 1530s by Álvar Núñez Cabeza de Vaca of the ill-fated Narváez expedition.
+The first European exploration and recording of O'odham lands was made in the early 1530s by Álvar Núñez Cabeza de Vaca of the ill-fated Narváez expedition.
 Esteban the Moor passed through these lands, one of the four survivors of the Narvaez expedition.
 He returned later to lead Fray Marcos de Niza in an attempt to find the mythical Seven Cities of Gold.
 Esteban was killed by the Zuni when he dishonored their customs, and de Niza cut short his journey.
 De Niza wrote that the native cities were grander than Mexico City, which led to the Coronado expedition.

-Considerable evidence suggests that, before the late 17th century, the Oʼodham and Apache were friendly and engaged in the exchange of goods and marriage partners.
-Oʼodham oral history, however, suggests that intermarriages resulted instead from raiding between the two tribes.
-It was typical for women and children to be taken captive in raids, to be used as slaves by the victors.
-Often women married into the tribe in which they were held captive and assimilated under duress.
+Considerable evidence suggests that, before the late 17th century, the O'odham and Apache were friendly and engaged in the exchange of goods and marriage partners.
+But according to O'odham oral tradition, intermarriages resulted instead from raiding between the two tribes.
+It was typical for women and children to be taken captive in raids, for the victors to use as slaves.
+Women often married into the tribe in which they were held captive and assimilated under duress.
 Both tribes thus incorporated "enemies" and their children into their cultures.

 The San Xavier District is the site of Mission San Xavier del Bac, the "White Dove of the Desert".
 This is a major tourist attraction near Tucson.
-The mission was founded in 1700 by Jesuit missionary and explorer Eusebio Kino.
-Both the first and current church building were constructed by Oʼodham.
+Jesuit missionary and explorer Eusebio Kino founded the mission in 1700.
+Both the first and current church building were constructed by O'odham.
 The second building was constructed under direction of Franciscan priests, during a mission period from 1783 to 1797.
 The oldest European building in present-day Arizona, the mission is considered a premier example of Spanish colonial design.
 It is one of many missions built in the Southwest by the Spanish on what was then the northern frontier of their colony.